1950s in Croatian television

 This is a list of Croatian television related events from the 1950s.

 Events

+7 September 1956 – Public broadcaster Radiotelevizija Zagreb (RTZ)—later renamed Hrvatska radiotelevizija (HRT)—aired the gala opening of the Zagreb Fair under Television Zagreb.
+The opening was the first live TV broadcast of an event by RTZ.

 12 May 1957 – Yugoslavia defeated Italy 6-1 in a soccer match for the 1955–1960 Central European International Cup at Stadion Maksimir, Zagreb.
-This match marked the first live television coverage of a sports event in Croatia, being broadcast at Maksimir Park, in Zagreb, Croatia.
+Broadcast at Maksimir Park, in Zagreb, Croatia, this match marked the first live television coverage of a sports event in Croatia.